03 Apr TAXABLE INCOMES FROM WAGES AND REMUNERATIONS

 - The life insurance premiums, other optional insurance premiums, contributions to the voluntary pension fund paid or made by the employer on the employee’s behalf.

-- Membership fees and other expenditure on services serving individuals such as healthcare, entertainments, sports, recreation, in particular: Membership fees (such as membership card of golf course, tennis course, cultural, artistic, sports clubs, etc.) – if the card specifies the user or group of users.
+- Membership fees and other expenditure on services serving individuals such as healthcare, entertainment, sports, recreation, in particular: Membership fees (such as membership card of golf course, tennis course, cultural, artistic, sports clubs, etc.) – if the card specifies the user or group of users.
 If the card is shared without specific users, the fees are not included in taxable incomes.
 Expenditures on other services individuals such as healthcare, entertainments, sports, recreation, etc. – if the names of the recipients are specified.
 If the recipient is the collective of employees, not any specific person, it is not included in taxable income.

 - Flat expenditures on stationery, business trips, phone calls, costumes, etc. that are in excess of the limits prescribed by the State.
 Flat expenditures are not included in taxable income in the cases below: For the officials and employees in public service agencies, communist party’s agencies, associations: the flat expenditure shall apply guiding documents promulgated by the Ministry of Finance.
 For the employees working in businesses and representative offices: the flat expenditure shall conform to the income that incurs corporate income tax and guiding documents of the Law on Enterprise income tax.
 For the employees in international organizations and representative offices of foreign organizations: the flat expenditure shall comply with regulations of such international organizations and representative offices of foreign organizations.
 The expenditure on shuttling employees is not included in taxable incomes earned by employees; if the person is shuttled personally, it shall be included in the taxable incomes earned by the shuttled person.
 The payments for refresher courses for employees, which suit their professions or accords with plans of the employer, shall not be included in the incomes earned by employees.